sngreen/PBU_Fractical_Project/README.md

 #### Note

-The project was written entirely in Linux, and I did not try to run it in either of the IDEs nor Git Bash.
+- The project was written entirely in Linux, and I did not try to run it in either of the IDEs nor Git Bash.
 I think it should work regardless.
+- I removed the docstrings, as they only pollute the code.
+It is easy enough to see what the code is doing without the helper verbiage.